-- Review the Academic Honesty Policy with students as often during the school year as appropriate. - Teach the skills necessary to prevent a violation of academic integrity. - Enforce the policy in all instances of academic dishonesty following the procedures below.
+- Review the Student Citizenship Handbook's Scholastic Dishonesty section with students as often during the school year as appropriate. - Teach the skills necessary to prevent a violation of academic integrity. - Enforce the policy in all instances of academic dishonesty following the procedures below.